pingcap/docs/statistics.md

 >
 > Normally, `STATS_META` is more credible than `TABLE_KEYS`.
 However, after importing data through the methods like [TiDB Lightning](/tidb-lightning/tidb-lightning-overview.md), the result of `STATS_META` is `0`.
 To handle this situation, you can use `TABLE_KEYS` to calculate the sampling rate when the result of `STATS_META` is much smaller than the result of `TABLE_KEYS`.

-##### Collect statistics for some columns
+##### Collect statistics on some columns

 In most cases, when executing SQL statements, the optimizer only uses statistics of some columns (such as columns in the `WHERE`, `JOIN`, `ORDER BY`, and `GROUP BY` statements).
 These columns are called `PREDICATE COLUMNS`.

-If a table has many columns, collecting statistics for all the columns can cause a large overhead.
-To reduce the overhead, you can collect statistics for only specified columns or `PREDICATE COLUMNS` to be used by the optimizer.
+If a table has many columns, collecting statistics on all the columns can cause a large overhead.
+To reduce the overhead, you can collect statistics on only specified columns or `PREDICATE COLUMNS` to be used by the optimizer.

 > **Note:**
 >
-> Collecting statistics for some columns is only applicable for `tidb_analyze_version = 2`.
+> Collecting statistics on some columns is only applicable for `tidb_analyze_version = 2`.

-- To collect statistics for specified columns, use the following syntax:
+- To collect statistics on specified columns, use the following syntax:

     {{< copyable "sql" >}}